Debbieliang9/torchMojiBot/slack/README.md

 ![slack-auth](https://github.com/cw75/torchMojiBot/blob/master/images/slack-auth.png)

+5. Click "Install App to Workspace".

 After deploying the model, Lambda function, and setting up the API gateway:

-5. On the “Event Subscriptions” tab, subscribe to bot events `message.channels` and `message.im` and paste the API gateway's REST endpoint URL to the "Request URL" box.
+6. On the “Event Subscriptions” tab, subscribe to bot events `message.channels` and `message.im` and paste the API gateway's REST endpoint URL to the "Request URL" box.
 You should see the green "Verified" with a checkmark, meaning Slack's [url verification](https://api.slack.com/events/url_verification) succeeded.

 ![slack-sub](https://github.com/cw75/torchMojiBot/blob/master/images/slack-sub.png)